USOPC Brand Guidelines

 Regional brands

 Regional brands each represent all organizations within a given region, including hospital services, hospital medical staff, outpatient services and employed providers and practices.
 Four patient care campuses currently comprise the UF Health system.
-Although most of our efforts will feature the primary UF Health mark, on occasion three additional regional marks are permitted to be used in conjunction with the USOPC MN mark.
+Although most of our efforts will feature the primary UF Health mark, regional marks may be used in conjunction with the USOPC Medical Network mark.
+These include UF Health in Gainesville, which uses the primary brand identity, and UF Health Central Florida, UF Health Jacksonville, and UF Health St. Johns.

 Approved logo set-up examples